-Foreign digital service suppliers with sales in Chile will have to apply, collect and remit 19% VAT on certain digital services from June 1, 2020.
+Foreign digital service suppliers with sales in Chile have to apply, collect and remit 19% VAT on certain digital services since June 1, 2020.

-There is likely to be a simplified registration system for foreign digital service suppliers to use to fulfil their Chile VAT obligations.
-It seems unlikely that there will be a threshold to registration meaning that Chile VAT obligations will kick in from the foreign suppliers’ first sale to a Chile-based customer.
+There is no sales threshold to registration meaning that Chile VAT obligations kick in from the foreign suppliers’ first sale to a Chile-based customer.

-Affected digital services would include (please note, this list is not exhaustive):
+Affected digital services include (please note, this list is not exhaustive):

-The end customer’s location in Chile will be determined if two of the following four pieces of evidence match:
+The end customer’s location in Chile is determined if two of the following four pieces of evidence match:

 In August 2019, Chile's lower house of Congress (the Chamber of Deputies) set in train a major reform of the country's tax system.
 Included was a tax (of 19% VAT) on digital services rendered in Chile by non-residents.

-A previous estimate from the Economic Commission for Latin America and the Caribbean (ECLAC) stated that the rule change could raise USD$40 million annually for the Chilean government.
+A previous estimate from the Economic Commission for Latin America and the Caribbean (ECLAC) stated that such a rule change could raise USD$40 million annually for the Chilean government.